Andrey-Lukashov/metrika_parser/README.md

 - `results.csv` - main file that has god
 - `unprocessed.txt` - it is a temporary file that saves the list of files that haven't been processed yet.
 Useful when program crash due to a bug.

+## Requirements
+- Python 3
+- BeautifulSoup 4 for Python 3

 ## How to use it
 Run `metrika.py` with Python 3 in command line.
 The script will pick up the rest.